TheMEMOLab/Bin420-Bioinformatics-for-Functional-Meta-Omics/MetaG/RecoveringMAGsFromMetaG.md

 sbatch /cluster/projects/nn9987k/.scripts/2_flye.SLURM.chr.sh D01T6_T /cluster/projects/nn9987k/$USER/results/MetaG/D01T6_T_Chopper/ /cluster/projects/nn9987k/$USER/results
 ```
 > [!NOTE]
-> Unfortunatelly for the BIN240 Course Sigma2 has only assigned a copuple of nodes in the FRAM computer, so it is most likely the Job never runs/finish.
+> Unfortunatelly for the BIN420 Course Sigma2 has only assigned a couple of nodes in the FRAM computer, so it is most likely the Job never runs/finish.

 But you can copy the results of this assembly by: